 A five-year extension agreement between the two parties was announced in December 2023, and so the brand continues enjoying branding exposure through the “Winning Moments” series and the 1573 arena.

-Swiss luxury watch manufacturer Rolex has been the Official Timekeeper and Associate Sponsor of the Australian Open since 2008 and continues to partner with all four Grand Slam tournaments.
+Swiss luxury watchmaker Rolex has been the Official Timekeeper and Associate Sponsor of the Australian Open since 2008 and continues to partner with all four Grand Slam tournaments.

-The company’s association with tennis began over 40 years ago, and it continues to serve in the aforementioned capacity at the Australian Open.
+The company’s association with tennis began over 40 years ago.

-In Oct 2025, A2 Milk Company was announced as the Official Dairy Milk of the Australian Open.
+In October 2025, The a2 Milk Company was announced as the Official Dairy Milk of the Australian Open.

-Altos’ tequila and cocktails will be available at the Casa Altos at the Grand Slam Oval, bringing Mexican vibes and energy to elevate the fans’ experiences.
+Apart from branding rights, the partnership entails Altos’ tequila and cocktails being made available at the Casa Altos at the Grand Slam Oval.

 Tennis Australia announced a multi-year deal with Campari Australia in December 2023, which made Aperol the Official Aperitif of the tournament starting with its 2024 edition.
 The deal is set to run until 2028.

-This agreement made Aperol the Official Aperitif for the Australian Open 2024, the Brisbane International, the United Cup, the Adelaide International, and the Hobart International.
+This agreement made Aperol the Official Aperitif for the 2024 editions of the Australian Open, the Brisbane International, the United Cup, the Adelaide International, and the Hobart International.

-For the 2026 edition of the Australian Open, Aperol spritzes will be available at the Terrazza Aperol in the heart of the Grand Slam Oval along with Italian aperitivo boxes for fans to enjoy.
+For the 2026 edition of the Australian Open, Aperol spritzes are to be available at the Terrazza Aperol in the heart of the Grand Slam Oval along with Italian aperitivo boxes for fans to enjoy.

-Japanese beer brand Asahi Super Dry is the major beer partner for the 2026 Australian Open.
+Japanese beer brand Asahi Super Dry is the major beer partner of the 2026 Australian Open.

-Asahi Beverages has been a long-standing partner of the Australian Open with their brands Peroni (beer) and Somersby (cider) being the Official Beer and Official Cider of the AO over the previous seasons.
+Asahi Beverages has been a long-standing partner of the Australian Open, with its brands Peroni (beer) and Somersby (cider) being the Official Beer and Official Cider, respectively, of the Happy Slam over the previous seasons.

-This partnership, which is part of a broader deal with Asahi Beverages (Balter’s parent company) will offer the fans Balter’s craft beer products along with other beers in the Melbourne Park area.
+This partnership, which is part of a broader deal with Asahi Beverages (Balter’s parent company), aims at offering fans Balter’s craft beer products along with other beers in the Melbourne Park area.

-Former multiple Grand Slam champion, Ash Barty is also a brand ambassador for Balter.
+Former multiple Grand Slam champion Ash Barty is also a Balter brand ambassador.

-Australian alcoholic beverage company Brookvale Union is an official partner of the 2026 Australian Open.
+Australian alcoholic beverage company Brookvale Union is an official partner of the Australian Open for its 2026 edition.

-They have several flavoured beer products such as the Ginger Beer and Peach flavoured Vodka Iced Tea that will be available at the 2026 AO for fans to enjoy.
+As per the agreement, several Brookvale Union flavoured beer products, such as ginger beer and peach-flavoured vodka iced tea, are to be available at the 2026 AO for fans to enjoy.

-In addition, Bupa was also the presenting partner of the inaugural all Abilities Week that commenced from 20th – 26th Oct 2025.
-The week celebrated inclusive tennis for people with disabilities and also acknowledged coaches, clubs and communities that helped in promotion of inclusive tennis across Australia.
+Bupa was also the presenting partner of the inaugural all Abilities Week, which was held between October 20 and 26, 2025, and celebrated inclusive tennis for people with disabilities, while also acknowledging coaches, clubs, and communities that helped in the promotion of inclusive tennis across Australia.

 The Canadian whisky brand acts as the official dark spirits sponsor of the Australian Open.